 To reiterate, vinegar is efficient in cleaning the dishwasher.
 However, it is also important to note that highly acidic kinds of vinegar are excellent cleaners but not recommended for frequent use on dishwashers.
 They are too harsh and may damage the appliance.

-Clean the dishwasher with distilled vinegar at least once a month to keep it clean and smelling fresh.
+Clean your dishwasher with vinegar at least monthly to keep it clean and smelling fresh.
 And for dishwashers that contain foul odors, add baking soda to help deodorize it.
+To make sure you are cleaning and taking care of your dishwasher properly, follow our tips above.